Bryan Niven: Career

 for their international Red Bull Illume photography competition, hosted in Austria.
 His image, “Brightside” was selected as one of only 25 others in the, “Creative”, category.
 Niven’s image was also included in Red Bull’s limited edition book, featuring the semi-finalists, finalists, category winners, and over-all winner.
 Niven’s image was also featured on Red Bull’s illume website, and social media pages.

 In 2024 Niven began talks with one of his bodysurfing sponsors in a bid to purchase the company, and planned to release a custom, signature model, bodysurfing handboard, featuring Niven’s own board design and artwork.
 However, Niven ultimately decided against the buyout, and instead began prototyping his own boards.

 Niven manages several blogs and websites, consisting of commercial and personal blogs, web galleries, photography courses, and YouTube outlets featuring his behind-the-scenes-videos of his productions.
 Some of Niven's websites appear to have been earlier blogs and websites, which now direct followers to new addresses.
-According to a recent entry in one of Niven's own blogs he continues to stay busy with projects including another internationally reaching project, taking him to Jerusalem.
+According to a recent in one of Niven's own blogs he continues to stay busy with projects including another internationally reaching project, taking him to Jerusalem.